Claire Hainstock, founder of Acting the Party receiving their #sbs award from Theo Paphitis

 I’m Claire, and this is my husband is Chris.
-Chris and I, like many parents were not too keen on kids parties.
+Chris and I, like many parents are not too keen on kids parties.

 When our children were little we found them stressful, messy and loud.
-They were also outrageously expensive; we were stunned at the cost of the entertainment.
+They were also outrageously expensive; we were stunned at the cost of hiring of halls and of the entertainment.

-However, we also appreciated how much fun the children found them.
+However, we also appreciated how much fun children have.

-I decided I would try and find a new approach.
-My daughter loved a mystery party she’d had, but the reading was a bit of a struggle for all of them.
-How could I keep the good bits of a party – the fun, party games and giggles and chuck out the mad, bad, messy and chaotic bits?
-After a lot of thought I remembered how much I loved putting on little shows as a child and my kids were just the same.
-I then also remembered I had another asset, my husband!
+I decided I’d try to find a new approach.
+My daughter had had a mystery party at home and loved it but the reading out loud was a bit of a struggle.
+How could I keep the good bits – the fun, party games and giggles and chuck out the mad, bad, messy and chaotic bits?
+After a lot of thought I remembered how much I loved putting on shows as a child and my kids were just the same.
+I also remembered I had another asset, my husband!

-With 24+ years of experience at the BBC, Chris had worked in editing and knew everything I would need to know about editing sound.
+With 24+ years of experience at the BBC, Chris had worked in editing and knew a thing or two about sound editing.
 So I set about writing a unique script for children – not to read aloud, but to listen and act to.
-Stories that would help their imaginations, give them help in miming and to include party games and mystery solving.
-It was then a case of finding the very best narrators, recording and editing (with just a little help from Chris) to make it as professional as I possibly could.
+Using stories that would help their imagination, give help/instruction/tips in miming and to include party games and mystery solving.
+It was then a case of finding the very best narrators, recording and editing (with a little help from Chris) to make it as professional as possible.

 Chris worked as a film editor at the BBC for over 24 years.
 He is currently a senior lecturer at Lincoln University in Media Production.
 An all round good egg, but bigger.